progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--It works by going to the common ancestor of the two branches (the one you’re on and the one you’re rebasing onto), getting the diff introduced by each commit of the branch you’re on, saving those diffs to temporary files, resetting the current branch to the same commit as the branch you are rebasing onto, and finally applying each change in turn.
 Figure 3-29 illustrates this process.-->

 Dies funktioniert, indem Git zu dem gemeinsamen/allgemeinen Vorfahren [gemeinsamer Vorfahr oder der Ursprung der beiden Branches?] der beiden Branches (des Zweiges auf dem du arbeitest und des Zweiges auf den du _rebasen_ möchtest) geht, die Differenzen jedes Commits des aktuellen Branches ermittelt und temporär in einer Datei ablegt.
-Danach wird der aktuelle Branch auf den Schnittpunkt der beiden Zweige zurückgesetzt und alle zwischengespeicherte Commits nacheinander auf Zielbranch angewendet.
+Danach wird der aktuelle Branch auf den Schnittpunkt der beiden Zweige zurückgesetzt und alle zwischengespeicherte Commits nacheinander auf den Zielbranch angewendet.
 Die Abbildung 3-29 bildet diesen Prozess ab.

 <!--Figure 3-29.
 Rebasing the change introduced in C3 onto C4.-->